pontarolli/pnpr/README.md

 The `.xml` format is used in OPC UA environments to AAS type 3 interactions (Proactive) for example exchanging messages between assets.

 ### Asset Administration Shell (AAS) - Standardization of names
+Message from AAS Package Explorer: The idShort shall only feature letters, digits, underscore ('_'); starting mandatory with a letter.

 | **Type**     | ** AAS File**            | **AAS and Asset idShort** |
 | ------------ | ------------------------ | ------------------------- |